Skip to main content

 Tamar Hindi (تمر هندي)

-Tamar Hindi is a tangy and refreshing drink made from tamarind paste.
-The dried pods of the tamarind tree are soaked in water, strained, and sweetened with sugar or dates.
-This creates a dark brown, slightly thick beverage with a sweet and sour flavor profile.
-Often served chilled, Tamar Hindi is a popular drink throughout the year but especially enjoyed during the hotter months.
-Its tartness is believed to be helpful in aiding digestion.
-It's readily available in supermarkets, restaurants, and from street vendors, often served with a squeeze of lime or a sprinkle of roasted cumin for added flavor.
+Tamar Hindi is a tangy drink made from tamarind paste.
+The dried pods are soaked in water, strained, and sweetened with sugar or dates, giving a dark brown, slightly thick liquid that lands between sweet and sour.
+It is served chilled, popular year-round but most welcome in the hotter months, and many drink it as a digestive aid.
+You will find it in supermarkets, restaurants, and from street vendors, often with a squeeze of lime or a pinch of roasted cumin.

 other